2nd November 2020

 1. Make the best of your smile

-The BOS firmly believes that orthodontics can improve the health and harmony of your mouth, teeth, gums and even jaws.
+The BOS firmly believes that orthodontic treatments can improve the health and harmony of your mouth, teeth, gums and even jaws.
 Improving your bite can go a long way in helping you better care for your smile, as well as ensuring you feel comfortable when eating, talking, smiling, chewing, laughing – and so much more.

 At Roseacre, like the BOS, our dental practice is committed to helping you get the best out of your smile.
-We’ll only ever recommend appropriate treatments to you, such as Invisalign, and will do our best to care for the appearance, strength, durability and health of your smile.
+We’ll only ever recommend appropriate orthodontic treatments to you, such as Invisalign, and will do our best to care for the appearance, strength, durability and health of your smile.

 2. Always look for a diligent orthodontist